Valian/live_vue/README.md

 ## Example

-You can use Vue components in the same way as you'd use functional LiveView components.
+After installation, you can use Vue components in the same way as you'd use functional LiveView components.
 You can even handle Vue events with `JS` hooks!
 All the `phx-click`, `phx-change` attributes works inside Vue components as well.

 ```vue
 <script setup lang="ts">